 Your Bishop score determines your potential for a C-section.
 One means you most likely need one and 10 most likely not.
 We wanted a high number, obviously.
 Just the words c-section made me shake.

-With that in mind I did everything I possibly could to start our labor naturally.
+With that in mind, I did everything I possibly could to start our labor naturally.
 I was on a mission.
 Two acupressure sessions, two acupuncture sessions, hiking with Mimi and Brix, eating weird urban myth salads that are meant to induce labor, and writing you letters.
-I talked to you constantly, telling you how wonderful it was going to be out here when in retrospect I should of been talking to my cervix, as that was the culprit, not you.
+I talked to you constantly, telling you how wonderful it was going to be out here when in retrospect I should have been talking to my cervix, as that was the culprit, not you.